Divergence of CAT(0) Cube Complexes and Coxeter Groups: Right-Angled Coxeter Group Divergence

-The authors of \cite{BFHS} classify which right-angled Coxeter groups exhibit linear divergence and the triangle-free case is done in \cite{DT}.
-For completeness and as a warm up for the quadratic case, we provide another proof here of this classification.
+The authors of \cite{BFHS} characterize which right-angled Coxeter groups exhibit linear divergence and the triangle-free case is done in \cite{DT}.
+For completeness and as a warm up for the quadratic case, we provide another proof here of this characterization.

 \begin{theorem} If $\Gamma$ is a join then $Div(W_{\Gamma})$ is linear.
 Otherwise, $Div(W_{\Gamma})$ is at least quadratic. \end{theorem} \begin{proof} Suppose $\Gamma$ is a join.
 It follows $W_{\Gamma} = W_{\Gamma_1} \times W_{\Gamma_2}$.
 By the assumption that $\Gamma^c$ has no isolated vertices, both $W_{\Gamma_1}$ and $W_{\Gamma_2}$ are infinite.
 Hence, $Div(W_{\Gamma})$ is linear.